cortexproject/cortex/docs/configuration/config-file-reference.md

 [enabled_tenants: <string> | default = ""]

 # Comma separated list of tenants whose rules this ruler cannot evaluate.
 If
-# specified, and ruler would normally pick given tenant for processing (eg. via
+# specified, a ruler that would normally pick the specified tenant(s) for
-# sharding), tenant will be ignored instead.
+# processing will ignore them instead.
+Subject to sharding.
 # CLI flag: -ruler.disabled-tenants
 [disabled_tenants: <string> | default = ""]
 ```